By Anna Gay on | No Comments

 A popular trend among photographers of all backgrounds is blogging.
 This has been a popular topic for a few years now, but we're at a point where it seems like everyone, and I mean everyone, who is "popular" in the photography world has a blog, right?

 What can blogging do for the rest of us, though, who do not have gigantic followings?

 What is blogging, besides just having your work on yet another platform?

 For starters, having a blog is a great way to show the "how" and "why" of your work - how you make it, and why you make it.
 While these points may not seem that important on first glance, they're actually extremely important in the realm of fine art photography, and in some instances, stock photography.
-In many situations, if you are submitting proposals to a gallery, or applying to be licensed with a stock agency, you will be asked to submit an artist statement.
+In many situations, if you are submitting proposals to a gallery, or applying to be licensed with a stock photo site, you will be asked to submit an artist statement.
 There is definitely an art to the artist statement, and writing about your work through your blog is great practice for writing artist statements.

 Not only that, writing about your work regularly can help you develop a better understanding of what motivates you, and what you would like to accomplish with your photography.